-Platform independence refers to the fact that java compiled code (byte code) can execute on any operating system.
+Platform independence refers to java compiled code (byte code) that can execute on any operating system.

-A programme is written in a language that can be understood by humans.
-It could contain words, phrases, or other information that the machine doesn’t understand.
+A programme is written in a language that humans can understand.
+It could contain words, phrases, or other information the machine doesn’t understand.
 The source code must be written in a machine-readable language, usually a machine-level language, in order for the machine to understand it.
 As a result, a compiler is required.
 The compiler transforms the high-level language (human language) into a machine-readable format.
-As a result, a compiler is a programme that converts source code from one computer language to executable code for another programme.
-Join Java Training in Chennai to learn why java is platform independent.
+As a result, a compiler is a programme that converts source code from one computer language to executable code for another.
+Join Java Training in Chennai to learn why java is platform-independent.

-This executable code could be a set of machine instructions that can be directly executed by the CPU, or it could be an intermediate representation that a virtual machine interprets.
+This executable code could be a set of machine instructions that the CPU can directly execute, or it could be an intermediate representation that a virtual machine interprets.
 The Java Byte Code is the intermediate representation in Java.

 Step-by-step instructions Java Program Execution:

 - When a programme is created in JAVA, the javac compiler compiles it.